ibm-cloud-docs/atracker/services/at_events_acc_mgt.md

 | `iam-identity.accountsettings.update`      | An event is generated when an initiator modifies 1 or more of the following account settings: `Multifactor authentication (MFA)`, `Restrict API key creation`, `Restrict service ID creation`, and `Restrict IP address access`. |
 | `iam-groups.account-settings.update` | An event is generated when an initiator modifies the account setting `Public access group`. |
 | `billing.account-traits.update`      | An event is generated when an initiator modifies the account setting `Restrict user list visibility`. |
-{: caption="Table 9.
-Actions that generate events when the account settings are changed" caption-side="top"}
+{: caption="Actions that generate events when the account settings are changed" caption-side="top"}

 The following table lists the `requestData` fields that report the configuration changes: